haixuanTao/Thermosensor/README.md

 ssh pi@raspberrypi.local
 ```

-- Password is: `raspberry`
+- Password is: `raspberry` (to change password type `passwd`)
 - If you see something like`pi@raspberrypi: ~ $`, Congrats, you're now developing on the raspberry-pi. 👯‍♀️👯‍♀️👯‍♀️

+- Connect on ssh to raspberry-pi.
+- type: `sudo raspi-config` in ssh console.
+- Select Interfacing Options
+- Select 1-Wire
+- Select Yes
+- Select Interfacing Options
+- Select SPI
+- Select Yes

-The rest can be done directly by copying the content of installation.sh into the command line.
+The rest can be done directly by copying the content of `installation.sh` into the command line.

 ## Kubernetes